bdeckard92/dupUT/02-Lesson-Plans/21-MERN/README.md

 In this week's virtual classes, you'll cover GraphQL, including making queries arguments and mutations.
 These activities will also give students an opportunity to practice using the GraphQL Playground.
 You'll also review react Router, JSON Web Tokens, and the `useEffect` Hook.

+The following table maps the key topics covered in the virtual lessons to where they are taught in the asynchronous content:

 | Day  | Topic              | Location   |
 | ---  | ---                | ---        |
 | 1    | Query Arguments    | 21.1       |